Updated on October 7, 2024

 Antiseptic vs. Antibacterial Mouthwash

-Antiseptic mouthwash can help stop and reduce plaque buildup and prevent infection.
-Antibacterial mouthwash is used when there is an active infection.
+Antiseptic mouthwash can also help stop and reduce plaque buildup and prevent infection.
+Meanwhile, antibacterial mouthwash is used when there is an active infection.

 The best active ingredient in your mouthwash will depend on the condition you are treating.
-Your dentist can make the best mouthwash recommendation.
+Your dentist can make the best recommendation for mouthwash.

 These common ingredients can be found in antiseptic mouthwashes:

-• Essential oils (Eucalyptol, Menthol, Methyl salicylate, Thymol, etc.) control and reduce plaque and gingivitis
+• Essential oils — Control and reduce plaque and gingivitis (Eucalyptol, Menthol, Methyl salicylate, Thymol, etc.).

 Fresher breath, healthier gums, stronger teeth – find it all in 2024's best mouthwashes.
 Explore the top picks here.